What is FMT and where to get a Fecal Microbiota Transplant

 Has the FDA approved FMT?

 Fecal microbiota transplant (FMT) is currently not approved by the U.S. Food and Drug Administration (FDA) for any specific use.
-Under an FDA enforcement discretion policy, doctors are allowed to use it for the treatment of recurrent Clostridioides difficile (C. diff) infection that has not responded to standard therapies.
+Under an FDA enforcement discretion policy, it is allowed to be done for the treatment of recurrent Clostridioides difficile (C. diff) infection that has not responded to standard therapies.
 The FDA considers FMT an investigational treatment and it is still being studied in clinical trials for other indications.

 One of the reasons that FMT has not been fully approved by the FDA for other indications is that the long-term safety and effectiveness of the procedure have not yet been fully established.
 There is still a limited understanding of the mechanisms of action, optimal dosing, and long-term effects of FMT.

-In addition, the FDA has expressed concerns about the potential risks of FMT, including the transmission of infections or other complications if the donor fecal material is not properly screened for pathogens and other contaminants.
-The FDA has issued guidance documents for healthcare professionals and researchers on how to safely and effectively perform FMT, including guidelines for donor screening and testing.
+In addition, the FDA has expressed concerns about the potential risks of FMT, including the transmission of infections or other complications if the donor fecal material is inadequately screened.
+Recipients developing or contracting new conditions from low-quality donors is a significant concern as well.

 However, there is ongoing research on FMT, and some experts believe that it has the potential to treat a wide range of conditions related to gut dysbiosis.
 As more research is conducted, the safety and effectiveness of FMT may become more established, potentially leading to its wider use and potential FDA approval for additional indications in the future.